-People often have a different thoughts, ideas and beliefs about sleep.
+People often have different thoughts, ideas, and beliefs about sleep.
 It's time to separate sleep facts from the myths and have the proper information.
 The amount of sleep plays a crucial role in leading a holistic lifestyle.
 Here are the myths that you mustn’t believe at any time

 - Bedtime doesn’t count

 Actual sleep time is often dependent on obligations as well as age.
 However, it would be best if you built on a consistent bedtime routine to get the full benefits of sleep.
 You can start by having a day work and home schedule to handle all chores within the stipulated time.
 Thus, you get to solve the sleep pattern problem instead of sleeping hours.
 It would be best if you built a consistent sleep time each day of the week or weekend.
 It’s a chance to condition the body to have the right bedtime that matters a lot.

 - Health condition doesn't affect sleep quality.